Heat as a witness of quantum properties: Optimal heat exchange

 \section{Optimal heat exchange}

-We present here the solution to the optimal heat exchange as discussed in Sec.~\ref{sec:opt_heat}.
-This begins by demonstrating that the optimisation problem posed by Eq.~\eqref{Eq:optimal-heat} can be translated into an equivalent, yet simpler, optimisation problem.
-We then propose an ansatz for the latter and demonstrate that the optimal heat exchange is given by Eqs.~\eqref{Eq:optimal-heat-exchange-Qc} and~\eqref{Eq:optimal-heat-exchange-Qh}.
-The focus then shifts to identifying the output thermal state after the process.
-We show how this equivalent optimisation problem can be reformulated as a problem of determining the solution to an implicit equation.
-For clarity, the proof is structured into three distinct steps outlined below.
+We present here the solution to the optimal heat exchange problem as discussed in Sec.~\ref{Sec:optimal-heat}.
+This begins by demonstrating that the optimization problem posed by Eq.~\eqref{Eq:optimal-heat} can be translated into an equivalent, yet simpler, optimization problem.
+We then propose an ansatz for the latter and demonstrate that the optimal heat exchange is given by Eq.~\eqref{Eq:optimal-heat-exchange}.
+The focus then shifts to identifying the state of the system after the process, that is, determining $\gamma_{\ms S}(\gamma_{c/h})$.
+For clarity, the proof is structured into three distinct steps, outlined below.